husisusi/SubSignature/README.md

 ![Import Function](https://raw.githubusercontent.com/husisusi/SubSignature/main/public_html/img/screenshots/SubSignature_screenshot_import.png)

 ## Features
+* **Create professional signatures** Create consistent, professional email signatures that reflect your brand identity and stay up to date automatically.
+* **Multiple design templates** Choose from a variety of ready-made design templates that can be easily customized for different teams or use cases.
+* **Secure user management** Manage user accounts centrally with secure role-based access control and high data protection standards.
+* **Account activation system** Activate user accounts through a secure activation process.
 * **Self-Hosted & Private:** Runs on your own server.
 No data is sent to third parties.
 * **Database:** Uses SQLite.
 No MySQL or PostgreSQL configuration required.
 * **Role-Based Access:**